jochenalt/Pentapod-Design/docs/navigation.md

 * identify grid cell candidates by looking for free grid cells on the slam map which are surrounded by at least 50% of close or colliding cells.
 By that definition, we identify all corners.
 Now, we
 * compute the scaryness of these candidates by sending out *n* (e.g. 8) rays and sum up their reciprocal distance to a wall.
 If the ray hits no wall, assume an infinite number.
 Divide by n and we get the scaryness.
-* check if we can navigate to the remaining dark scary hole
+* check if we can navigate to the remaining dark scary hole.
+If yes, the candidate is a target.